Samuel Atta Akyea

-Samuel Atta Akyea (born 20 August 1962) is a Ghanaian lawyer and politician.
-A member of the New Patriotic Party of Ghana, he served as the Minister for Works and Housing until January 2021, and the current Member of Parliament of Akim Abuakwa South constituency.
-He is only the second person apart from President Nana Akufo-Addo to have been elected as MP of that constituency in the 4th republic.
+Samuel Atta Akyea (born 20 August 1962) is a Ghanaian lawyer, politician and a member of the New Patriotic Party.
+He was the Minister for Works and Housing from 2017 until January 2021.
+He was the Member of Parliament of Akim Abuakwa South constituency in the Eastern Region of Ghana between 2009 and 2025.
+He is the second person aside Nana Akufo-Addo to be elected as MP for that constituency in the 4th republic.

 Early life and education

 He was born in Kyebi in the Eastern Region of Ghana.
 He attended the University of Ghana, Legon and graduated with a Bachelor of Arts degree in Law and Philosophy in 1989.
 He proceeded to the Ghana School of Law and obtained his practising license in 1993.

 Working life

-After graduating from law school he was employed as a state attorney at the Attorney General's Department.
-He later joined the private law firm, Akufo-Addo Prempeh & Co in Accra.
-In 1995, he joined another private law firm, Zoe Akyea & Co., where he was made a partner and worked there for fourteen years.
-He left private legal practice to contest the 2008 Abuakwa South constituency election.
+After being called to the Bar in 1994, Atta Akyea was employed as a state attorney at the Attorney General's Department.
+He later joined the private law firm, Akufo-Addo, Prempeh & Co in Accra.
+In 2003, he founded the law firm, Zoe Akyea & Co.
+He worked there as head of Chamber until 2008 when he left legal practice for politics.